sheldonresearch/ProG/README.md

 </div>

+- **2024/10/24**: **[BIG NEWS!]** We are now trying our best to prepare a very detailed, hands-on blog with deeper insights and an entirely new perspective for graph prompting (and our ProG project).
+We just started recently and we plan to finish this hard work by the end of next month.
+Please wait for a while!
 - **2024/10/15**: We released a new work with graph prompts on cross-domain recommendation:
   - > Hengyu Zhang, Chunxu Shen, Xiangguo Sun, Jie Tan, Yu Rong, Chengzhi Piao, Hong Cheng, Lingling Yi.
 Adaptive Coordinators and Prompts on Heterogeneous Graphs for Cross-Domain Recommendations. [https://arxiv.org/abs/2410.11719](https://arxiv.org/abs/2410.11719)
 - **2024/10/03**: We present a comprehensive theoretical analysis of graph prompt and release our theory analysis as follows: